DrShahinstein/tauri-todo/README.md

-# Todo App Using Rocket and Tauri
+# Todo App Using Tauri and Rocket

-A simple Todo App built using Rocket framework for the backend and Tauri for the frontend.
-The app allows users to add, delete, and view their todos with a Rocket based server 🚀

-## Features

-- Add a new todo by entering the text in the input field and clicking "Add" button.
-- Delete a todo by clicking the "Delete" button next to the todo.
-- View all todos in a list.
-- Keep track of what are added and deleted using a Rocket server.
+A todo app working on desktop using Tauri.
+This is been a project of mine that I've slightly discovered Tauri.

 ## Prerequisites